readthedocs/sphinx-autoapi/docs/reference/config.rst

 	If this is ``False``, the default AutoAPI index page is not generated and you will need to include the generated documentation in a TOC tree entry yourself.

-.. confval:: autoapi_include_inheritance_graphs

-	Defalut: ``False``

-	Whether to include inheritance diagrams in generated class documentation.
-	This is a shortcut for needing to edit the templates yourself.
-	It makes use of the :mod:`sphinx.ext.inheritance_diagram` extension, and requires `Graphviz <https://graphviz.org/>`_ to be installed.

 .. confval:: autoapi_include_summaries